Dhannnu8300/CRM-Analysis/README.md

 Technologies Used: SQL, Power BI, Tableau, Excel

-Key Contributions:
+# Key Contributions:
-Analyzed sales pipeline, lead conversion, and revenue forecasting.
+- In this Project we focused on analysing sales and lead data to monitor the pipeline, expected revenue, and conversion rates.
-Built interactive dashboards to track key performance metrics (KPIs).
+- It gives stakeholders insights into lead conversion trends, sales performance, and revenue forecasting.
+Key findings highlight a win rate and a lead conversion rate.
-Performed data transformation and validation to ensure quality insights.
+- The analysis identifies industry insight as a top opportunity while also noting a decline in sales..
+In this project I used Excel, Power BI, Tableau, and MySQL for data extraction, cleaning, visualization, and trend analysis Recommendations include improving lead nurturing, focusing on high-performing industries, and closely monitoring revenue forecasts.